robertsvensson/artiste/README.md

 # artiste
-A not yet functional small demo of the Contentful image API
+Artiste is a small demo implementation of the Contentful image API.

+A live demo is available at [http://magnificent-system.surge.sh/](http://magnificent-system.surge.sh/)